BEAST-Fitting/beast/docs/workflow.rst

 Observation model
 =================

-The observation model is based on artifical star tests (ASTs).
-ASTs are artifical sources inserted into the observations and extracted with the same software that was used for the observed photometry catalog.
+The observation model is based on artificial star tests (ASTs).
+ASTs are artificial sources inserted into the observations and extracted with the same software that was used for the observed photometry catalog.
 This ensures that the observation model has the same selection function as the data.